 We thought the Springbrook National Park walking trail were much more impressive than the falls themselves.
 We were introduced to a variety of trees and plants that could only be found in a rainforest environment.
 On a hot summer day, the Warringa Springbrook rock pools would be inviting.
 However, seeing as it was winter and a bit chilly, we stayed at the edge and admired the blue-green waters of the Springbrook swimming hole from dry land.

-Best of All Lookout Springbrook Walking Trail
+Best Of All Lookout Springbrook Walking Trail

 The Springbrook National Park walking track to the Best of All Lookout point is short – so short that I hesitate to call it a trail.
 However, it’s a lovely 10-minute walk through the rainforest.
 We walked past moss-covered trees and the historic 2,000-year-old Antarctic Beech trees before reaching a small lookout platform.

-Natural Bridge Qld Walking Trail
+Natural Bridge Queensland Walking Trail

 The Natural Bridge walking track is a relaxed 1 km loop through the rainforest, which passes by a natural rock ‘bridge.’
 What makes the eroded rock even more beautiful is the waterfall that cascades into the cave.
 Perhaps not as geologically dramatic as Purling Brook Falls, the sunlight and water streaming through the open rock into the pool of green was almost enchanting.

-More Gold Coast Hikes at Springbrook NP
+More Gold Coast Hikes At Springbrook NP, Queensland

 Looking for more Springbrook National Park walks?
-Check out these hikes:
+Check out these hikes!